 The American Wild West captivated the early days of the United States populace.
 This created the desire for these shows!
 They traveled the country showcasing exciting entertainment.
-Read their history NOW>
+See The Historic Shows>

 Tombstone’s Wild West shows are quite popular with visitors.
-There are a variety of them in town.
-Let's see what suggestions we have for you…
+A variety of them are staged in town.
+Here are the suggestions we have for you…

 Tombstone’s Wild West Shows

 - The O.K.
 Corral – A must-see when you’re in town.
 Short entertainment skits go over the Earps vs. Cowboys Gunfight.
 On Allen Street, between 3rd & 4th.
 Learn Corral Details>

 - Gunfight Palace – Historical re-enactments.
 Watch Gunfighters in action!
 Stop in to their theater on Allen Street between 5th & 6th.
 Shows at 11 a.m., 12:30 p.m. & 2:30 p.m.
 Thursday through Sunday.

 - The Tombstone Cowboys – At the Old Tombstone Western Theme Park.
 Entrance fee covers the 30 minute Gunfights, which run regularly all day long.
 Billed as “World Famous Gunfights.”
 Get to the Theme Park Entrance by going South to the end of 4th Street, then crossing over Toughnut Street.

 - The Saloon Theatre – Presents historical gunfights in their wild west shows at 109 South 3rd St. That’s right next to Wyatt’s Hotel.

 - Second, Fourth & Fifth Sundays – Of the month.
 Starts about noon until 2:30 p.m.
 Gunfighter skits by the Tombstone Vigilantes.
 Approximately every 15 minutes.

 - First & Third Sundays – Of the month.
 At 2 p.m. by the O.K.
 Corral.
 Hangings and living history gunfights by The Wild Bunch.